-Note: If a user has set his/her own preferred measurement units or the administrator has changed any user's preferred units, the web and CLI interfaces show the preferred measurement units for that user instead of the default ones after that user logs in to the PXE.
-See Existing User Profiles (on page 262) for the preferred measurement units for a specific user.
+Note: If a user has set his/her own preferred measurement units or the administrator has changed any user's preferred units, the web and CLI interfaces show the preferred measurement units for that user instead of the default ones.
+See Existing User Profiles (on page 269) for the preferred measurement units for a specific user.